selimanac/defold-daabbcc/README.md

 ### Inserting AABBs

-Two ways of inserting AABBs into the tree.

 #### - insertCircle

-Insert a AABB into the name given tree.
+Insert a AABB into the created tree.
 Works with radius.
-This is **not** going to create a circular shape.
-It creates a square from given radius.
+This method is **not** going to create a circular shape.
+It creates a square AABB from given radius. (radius = 10 mean 20x20 square)

-insertCircle, returns the ID of the added AABB.
-You should keep track of those IDs in a table.
+insertCircle, returns the ID of the inserted AABB.
+You should probably keep track of those IDs in a lua table.

 **Caution**: IDs starts with '0'